 If you’re looking for a card that will earn you points in a hotel program for your gas purchases, the Hilton Honors Surpass Card from American Express is a great choice.
-It earns six Hilton Honors points per dollar for US gas purchases as well as purchases at US restaurants and US supermarkets.
-The Ascend card also earns 12 points per dollar for Hilton charges worldwide and 3 points per dollar for all other purchases.
+It earns six Hilton Honors points per dollar for US gas purchases and purchases at US restaurants and US supermarkets.
+The Surpass card also earns 12 points per dollar for Hilton charges worldwide and 3 points per dollar for all other purchases.

 Hilton points are only worth about 0.6 cents each.
-That’s a 3.6% return on your gas purchases, which isn’t the best return out there.
-I guess that if you’re looking at this card then you’re already a fan of Hilton’s hotels and if you’re able to get a better value for your points, then this card would be a better choice for you.
+That’s a 3.6% return on your gas purchases, which isn’t the best value out there.
+However, if you’re a Hilton fan and get a better value for your points, this card is a good choice for you.
 The card has a $95 annual fee but provides complimentary Hilton gold status and a free weekend night certificate if you spend $15,000 in a calendar year.

 The only thing that makes my irrational desire to get a Buc-ee’s credit card make any sense is the 10 cents per gallon you save on Buc-ee’s gas when you use the card.
 That’s about a 4% discount, depending on the cost of gas at the time.
 Since there’s no way for me to qualify for the card without us moving to Texas, I guess I’ll have to go without this card for a while longer.

 If you’re eligible for the Buc-ee’s card, you can sign up at the TDECU website.